 Why us?
 Because we are the ones inheriting the planet and the climate crisis.
 Because social movements throughout history have been propelled by younger generations.
 Because as Jews, we can do more to organize our communities to address the climate crisis and bring about justice.

 What will we learn?
-We’ll learn about strategy for building social movements, how to tell a compelling story to help people move from inaction to action, theory and practice for creating successful campaigns, and make a plan for ongoing organizing on your campus or in your community.
+We’ll learn about strategy for building social movements, theory and practice for creating successful campaigns, and make a plan for ongoing organizing on your campus or in your community.

 8-10 pm ET / 7-9 pm CT / 6-8 pm MT / 5-7 pm PT

 This is one training, spread out over three sessions.
 Please plan to attend all three sessions (2 hours each, or 6 hours total).
-All training participants who complete all three sessions will receive a $50 stipend to support your investment of time in movement-building for our future.
+Training participants who complete all three sessions are offered a $50 stipend to support your investment of time in movement-building for our future.
 If you cannot make one of the sessions, please email sumner @ dayenu.org to discuss your options.
-We will likely ask you to wait until this program is offered next, as it is very important to have continuity across all three sessions.

-Who has it, why they shouldn’t, and what we can do to stop the climate crisis
+Who has it, how we build it, and what we can do to stop the climate crisis

-Campaign arcs and taking action.
-Develop a plan to organize your communities to take action.
+Campaign Arcs and Action.
+Prepare to take action together.
+Develop a plan to organize your communities.

 Dayenu is committed to racial equity, accessibility, and social justice.
 Sephardi and Mizrahi Jews, Black and Indigenous people, people of color, people with disabilities, and LGBTQIA people are strongly encouraged to register.